-6.8 Currently, the tax legislation does not limit the amount of the stipend which can be sacrificed under stipend sacrifice arrangements.
+- 6.8 Currently, the tax legislation does not limit the amount of the stipend which can be sacrificed under stipend sacrifice arrangements.
 However, it is important that the Church observes reasonable limits on the use of those arrangements.
-A failure to observe reasonable limits may lead a government to limit the relevant tax exemption which currently applies to those arrangements.

-- 6.9 The Standing Committee recommends the portion of the stipend sacrificed should not exceed 30% of the recommended minimum stipend.
-The actual amount to be sacrificed (up to the recommended maximum 30%) is to be determined by the member of the ministry staff involved. - 6.10 This arrangement only applies to ministers, assistant ministers, and lay ministers as defined in section 3. of these guidelines.
+A failure to observe reasonable limits may lead a government to limit the relevant tax exemption which currently applies to those arrangements. - 6.9 Further, the Standing Committee recommends the portion of the stipend sacrificed should not exceed 30% of the minimum stipend.
+The actual amount to be sacrificed (up to the recommended maximum 30%) is to be determined by the member of the ministry staff involved. - 6.10 This arrangement only applies to ministers, assistant ministers, and lay ministers as defined in section 3 of these guidelines.
 The definition of "religious practitioner" in the Fringe Benefits Tax Assessment Act may make it difficult for part-time ministers to qualify and it is recommended that in cases of doubt, the churchwardens seek professional advice.
-Administrative staff employed in parishes do not qualify for these arrangements. - 6.11 Currently, the tax legislation does not limit the types of expenses which can be paid to third parties on behalf of religious practitioners in the form of salary sacrifice benefits.
-However, it is important that the Church observes reasonable limits on the nature of those expenses.
-The Standing Committee recommends that any salary sacrifice benefits be limited to 'ministry related' expenses of the types referred to in section 10.2 of these Guidelines relating to the use of MEA.
+Refer to Income Tax Ruling TR 92/17 at www.ato.gov.au.
+Administrative staff employed in parishes do not qualify for these arrangements.